 - beef liver

-An individual could use biologic therapies, such as infliximab, to treat inflammation.
-Nonbiologic medicines for inflammation include immunomodulators.
+A person could ask their doctor about biologic therapies, such as infliximab, to treat inflammation.
+Nonbiologic medications for inflammation, such as immunomodulators, are also available.

 If a person’s medication is causing their fatigue, they may wish to switch to a different medication.
-They can speak to their doctor, who may be able to suggest alternative treatment options.
+They can speak with a doctor, who may be able to suggest alternative treatment options.

-If an individual is experiencing anxiety due to Crohn’s disease, they can speak with a medical professional, who may be able to treat the condition.
+If a person is experiencing anxiety due to Crohn’s disease, they can speak with a medical professional, who may be able to treat the condition.